Cognitive State Inference from VR Motion via Motion Foundation Model: Discussion

-At the same time, the ability to infer internal states from motion raises critical privacy issues.
-Motion signals have been shown to be highly identifying at the individual level; when combined with cognitive state inference, they could expose highly sensitive information.
-Any practical system must therefore include safeguards such as transparency, user consent, and strict data governance.
+The ability to infer internal cognitive states from standard VR motion telemetry raises important privacy issues.
+Prior work has shown that head and hand motion can be highly identifying at the individual level.
+Our findings suggest that such motion data may also encode information about users’ moment-to-moment cognitive processes, such as uncertainty and decision-making dynamics.

+This combination introduces a new class of privacy risks: motion data, often treated as low-level behavioral signals, may implicitly reveal sensitive information about how users think, not just how they act.
+It's worth mentioning that such inferences can be made passively in the background, without requiring explicit input from the user.

+These considerations highlight the need for careful design of motion-based inference systems.
+Future deployments should emphasize transparency, clearly communicating what is being inferred and for what purpose, and should ensure that such inferences are performed only with informed user consent.
+More broadly, our results motivate further research into privacy-preserving methods for motion data, including mechanisms for limiting, obfuscating, or controlling access to sensitive behavioral signals.